 Problem: Can’t play games offline

 Just like with the Xbox One and PlayStation 4, you can encounter an issue on Nintendo Switch Lite where your game library cannot be played offline.
 This problem will occur with digital games tied to your Nintendo Account, and there is an easy step you can take to make them work properly — but it will affect any other Switch systems tied to that account.

-In order to get Nintendo Switch digital games on your Switch Lite to work when offline, you have to register the system as your primary Nintendo Switch.
+If you want to get Nintendo Switch digital games on your Switch Lite to work offline, you have to register the system as your primary Nintendo Switch.
 First, you will need to de-register the original Switch system via the console’s settings.
-One this is done, turn that system off and access the eShop on the Switch Lite.
+Once you’ve finished, turn that system off and access the eShop on the Switch Lite.
 It will automatically become the new primary console, allowing digital games to work offline.

 Problem: Ran out of system storage